ucbepic/docetl/README.md

 Required parameters:

 - `type`: Must be set to `"map"`.
 - `prompt`: The prompt template to use for the transformation.
+Access variables with `input.keyname`
 - `output`: Schema definition for the output from the LLM.
 - `model` (optional): The language model to use, falls back to `default_model` if not specified.